 Lastly, add spices and other flavorings to make everything pop!

-I always add a small pinch of salt to my energy ball mixture to balance the flavors (unless I’m using salted nuts, that is), but after that, pretty much any seasoning is fair game.
+I always add a small pinch of salt to my energy bite mixture to balance the flavors (unless I’m using salted nuts, that is), but after that, pretty much any seasoning is fair game.

-Cinnamon, unsweetened cocoa powder, and vanilla extract are good places to start, but feel free to mix in other spices like ground ginger, nutmeg, or cardamom.
+Cinnamon, unsweetened cocoa powder, and vanilla extract are good places to start.
+But feel free to mix in other spices like ground ginger, nutmeg, or cardamom.

 These mix-ins can really be added to taste, but I usually start with 1 teaspoon of spices and extracts and/or 1 tablespoon of cocoa powder.

-No Bake Energy Ball Recipe Combination Ideas
+No Bake Energy Bites Recipe Combination Ideas

 This combination is simple and sweet, but not too sweet!

 A tablespoon of cocoa powder adds chocolate flavor without making it too decadent, and the pinch of salt really brings out all the flavors in this combination.

 Walnuts + Raisins + Oats + Cinnamon Energy Bites